mlgvla/violin-doodler-frontend/front-end-notes.md

 Compose Mode
     - select note value
     - click on desired note
-    - note with vallue pushed onto array in text area box.
+    - note with value pushed onto array in text area box.
 Can be edited before submission